melezhik/sparky/docs/auth.md

 ## Default protocol

-Default protocl is a simples one, when you don't need anything fancy, but authentication, just add these section to your `~/.sparky.yaml` file:
+Default protocol is a simplest one, when you don't need anything fancy, but authentication, just add these section to your `~/.sparky.yaml` file:

 ```yaml